Henry Willis & Sons: Notable Willis organs

 Windsor Castle had a Willis until it was destroyed by a fire in November 1992, as have Blenheim Palace and the Royal Academy of Music.

 In Australia, a 4,600 pipes organ was installed at the Brisbane City Hall in Brisbane.
-This was built in 1892, and originally installed in the Brisbane Exhibition Building; but in 1927 was moved to its current location.
+This was built in 1892, and originally installed in the Brisbane Exhibition Building, then in 1927 moved to its current location.

-Although four generations of Henry Willises are mostly remembered for organs on the grand scale they also built smaller instruments.
-Seven examples exist in Australia, including the last imported, the 1881 organ (Great: 5 stops; Swell: 4 stops; Pedal: 1 stop; 3 couplers) in All Saints Church, Bodalla, New South Wales, commemorating the 'father of Australian dairying', Thomas Sutcliffe Mort.
+Although four generations of Henry Willises are mostly remembered for organs on the grand scale, they also built smaller instruments.
+Seven examples exist in Australia, including the last one imported, the 1881 organ (Great: 5 stops; Swell: 4 stops; Pedal: 1 stop; 3 couplers) in All Saints Church, Bodalla, New South Wales, commemorating the 'father of Australian dairying', Thomas Sutcliffe Mort.

+Norfolk Island has a small Willis organ comprising one manual of four and a half octaves, seven stops and 350 pipes.
+The organ, donated by Charlotte Yonge of England, arrived on Norfolk in 1876 and was installed in St Barnabas' church in 1880.
+In 1985, Henry Willis 4, great-grandson of the founder, travelled to the island to carry out restoration work on the instrument.

-Henry Willis III built and worked on many organs across Britain, the most notable examples of his work (in addition to Liverpool Cathedral above) being in Westminster Cathedral and Sheffield City Hall, both built in 1932.
+Henry Willis III built and worked on many organs across Britain, the most notable examples of his work (in addition to Liverpool Cathedral) being in Westminster Cathedral and Sheffield City Hall, both built in 1932.
 These organs both contain stops invented by the builder: the Sylvestrina at 8 foot pitch on the Choir divisions.
 In 1929, he rebuilt Father Willis' notable concert instrument at Alexandra Palace.
-The resulting instrument was said to eclipse any other Willis concert hall organ, indeed to be the finest concert organ in Europe.
+The resulting instrument was said to eclipse any other Willis concert hall organ, and to be the finest concert organ in Europe.